RIDAGOP-IDS-Toolkit/ridagop-ids-toolkit-docs/docs/technical_overview.md

 ### Bridge

 Each service requires a bridge, which defines how the activities are executed.
-There are two basic types of bridges:
+There are two basic types of bridge executions:

 - OpenAPI: The bridge is defined by an OpenAPI specification.
 The activities are executed by calling the endpoints of the OpenAPI specification.
 Learn more about OpenAPI at [openapi.org](https://www.openapis.org/)